Nivalyx/osu-wiki/wiki/Tournaments/OIT/2022/en.md

 ## Participants

-Listed below are players who qualified into the Round of 32 (along with their respective seed number and Z-Sum value) out of 87 registered players in total.
+Listed below are the players who managed to qualify into the Round of 32 (along with their respective seed number and Z-Sum value) out of 87 registered players in total.

 | Seed No. | Player | Z-Sum |
 | :-- | :-- | :-- |